Taonga pūoro: Pūmotomoto

-A long flute with a notched open top which is the blowing edge and a single finger hole near the end - the instrument was chanted through and was traditionally played over the fontanelle of an infant to implant songs and tribal information into the child's subconscious.
+A long flute with a notched open top which is the blowing edge and a single finger hole near the end – the instrument was chanted through and was traditionally played over the fontanelle of an infant to implant songs and tribal information into the child's subconscious.

 Pūtōrino

 The pūtōrino is known for its wide range of voices including a male voice (trumpet) and a female voice (flute).
 The pūtōrino varies in length from 20 to 50 cm and has an uneven bore, swelling out to the centre and diminishing evenly towards the lower end, where the pipe is narrow and has either a very small opening or none at all.
 The outer shape is carved from a solid piece of wood, split in half lengthwise, hollowed out like two small waka and then lashed together again with flax cord or a similar substitute for binding.
 At the widest part of the pipe, there is an opening that often looks like an intricately carved humanistic mouth.
 The finest specimens are decorated at both ends with carved figures, and the open mouth is part of a head which is outlined on the flat surface of the pipe.
 It can be played with bugle technique, with closed lips which are set in vibration by the rapid withdrawal of the tongue.
 Small variations of pitch can be produced by moving the forefinger over the centre opening.
-The putorino is shaped the way it is due to hineraukatauri (who created the putorino) being obsessed with moths so it is shaped like a moth chrysilis.
+The putorino is believed to be created by the goddess Raukatauri who was obsessed with moths (Liothula omnivora), so it is shaped like a moth chrysilis.

+Its loudness can range between a flute, a trumpet, and a megaphone.